DoTheEvo/selfhosted-apps-docker/rustdesk/readme.md

 # KEY_PUB=<put here content of ./rustdesk_data/id_ed25519.pub>
 ```

-In the `.env` file encryption only is enabled, so that only clients that have
+In the `.env` file encryption is enabled, so that only clients that have
 correct public key will be allowed access to the rustdesk server.<br>
 The keys are generated on the first run of the compose and can be found in
-`rustdesk_data` directory.
-Once generated they should be added to the `.env` file
+the `rustdesk_data` directory.
-for easier migration.
-The public key will need to be distributed with
+Once generated they should be added to the `.env` file for easier migration.
-the clients apps install.
+The public key needs to be distributed with the clients apps installation.

 # Port forwarding